unframework/article-modular-front-end/manuscript/starting-point.md

 # Starting Point

-HTML and CSS is a brittle and convoluted combination of technologies, and the current production front-end frameworks built on top of them have a very steep learning curve.
-At the same time, best practices for code maintainability are usually left to be an undocumented "black art", even for popular tools.
-Whatever advice is out there is hotly contested and encumbered with stack-specific assumptions and preferences.
+HTML and CSS make for a brittle and convoluted combination of technologies, and most front-end frameworks add a steep complexity of their own.
+At the same time, best practices for in-browser code maintainability are still a surprisingly under-documented "black art"; whatever advice does exist out there is either outdated or encumbered with framework-specific assumptions and preferences.
+How do we learn not just to program for the Web, but also do it right?

-Regardless of experience level in the industry - entry-level to seasoned - we always learn technologies and frameworks with a goal in mind.
-We need to know how the tools we use fit into the general philosophy of good, productive programming.
-What is good programming?
-It is more than just the DRY principle and separation of concerns.
+Regardless of experience level in the industry - entry-level to seasoned - we strive to know how the tools we use fit into the general philosophy of good, productive programming.
+Software success means improving speed of development and ease of maintainability.
+It is not even possible to grow a codebase past a certain level of complexity without applying careful thought to its structure.
+And, of course, project source code needs to stay transparent and easy to learn, so that new team members can get onboarded more easily.

-Software process success means improving speed of development and ease of maintainability.
-Modern applications are in a constant state of flux: our understanding of the user and app functionality constantly gets refined and pivoted, and the specifications from one week ago might be flipped upside down one week from now.
-Most new code we write is actually extending or replacing existing code.
-Nimble architectures help sustainably keep responding to that change while preserving a high quality bar.

-Additionally, as time goes on some team members leave and new ones join: precious project knowledge is lost to attrition, and new contributors have to be efficiently on-boarded to become productive.
-A good codebase, then, is transparent and delightful to learn and makes it easier to see past developers' intent.

 As we explore the front-end software stack, we want to know how to stay true to those goals when coding in the browser.
 There is already a huge amount of software engineering wisdom that has been accumulated and documented over the last few decades.
-This book will survey and re-frame current in-browser production code tools and techniques through that timeless lens - with a focus on building solid, simple and resilient application codebases.
+This book will survey and re-frame current in-browser technologies and tools through that timeless lens - with a focus on building solid, simple and resilient application codebases.

 ## From Scratch

 To make a connection from front-end tech to basic foundations of maintainable programming, we need to start from scratch.
-The best way to learn something is to build it.
+Instead of getting lost in the patchwork of well-intentioned but overly specific advice, we will learn by building.

-We will start by revisiting the core problem statements of front-end programming and solve them as simply as we can.
+We will start by revisiting the typical problem scenarios of front-end programming and solve them as simply as we can.
 We will then apply well-known fundamental patterns of software engineering to factor the solution into a more maintainable state.
 That will give us a properly anchored, informed perspective on choice and usage of existing production frameworks.
 The goal, after all, is not to reinvent the wheel, but just get a more comprehensive feel and instinct for using well-known and well-supported tools.

-First, let's survey our runtime environment as well as our software engineering toolbox. *What* exactly are we programming when we write front-end code?
+First, let's survey our runtime environment as well as our software engineering toolbox.

+So, *what* exactly are we programming when we write front-end code?
 Where does our program run, and what are its inputs and outputs?

 ## Runtime Environment